uboot/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG and color features from the training images.

 The training step is implemented in `train.py`.
 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of each of these classes:

 ![alt text][image1]
 ![alt text][image2]